 You’ve already seen most of what’s been done in this room, but there are a few more updates that I haven’t shared, and I want to have one post with all the details and sources…so here it is!
 Get ready for a photo overload.

 When we first started this room, I don’t think I ever would have imagined it would end up here.
 It has ended up being a little more tranquil and neutral than we originally planned, but I kind of love that there is lots of room for more fun and color in the future as he gets older and the room turns more into a fun place to play and not just a place to sleep.

-One thing you haven’t seen yet is that art above the crib.
-My sister showed the animal prints to me months ago and I fell head over heels in love (they’re by MissBojambo on Etsy) so she gave me a few prints for my shower.
-I’m OBSESSED with them.
+My sister showed the animal prints hanging above the crib to me months ago and I fell head over heels in love (they’re by MissBojambo on Etsy) so she gave me a few prints for my shower.
+I’m completely obsessed with them.
 They have the perfect amount of quirk and color for the room, and I can’t stop staring at them.
-I paired them with some prints from PrintableWisdom on Etsy – a cute quote about little boys and my two favorite Bible verses.
+I paired them with some prints from PrintableWisdom on Etsy, and I love how it turned out.

 – Crib: Jenny Lind